awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 ORDER BY last_verified DESC;  -- value updated by evolve_plan_baselines()
 ```

-For more information about verifying plans, see [Evaluating Plan Performance](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.EvaluatingPerformance)\.
+For more information about verifying plans, see [Evaluating plan performance](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.EvaluatingPerformance)\.

-### Deleting Plans<a name="AuroraPostgreSQL.Optimize.Start.Delete"></a>
+### Deleting plans<a name="AuroraPostgreSQL.Optimize.Start.Delete"></a>

 The optimizer deletes plans automatically if they have not been executed or chosen as the minimum\-cost plan for the plan retention period\.
 By default, the plan retention period is 32 days\.
 To change the plan retention period, set the `apg_plan_mgmt.plan_retention_period` parameter\.

 You can also review the contents of the `apg_plan_mgmt.dba_plans` view and delete any plans you don't want by using the `apg_plan_mgmt.delete_plan` function\.
-For more information, see [Deleting Plans](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.DeletingPlans)\.
+For more information, see [Deleting plans](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.DeletingPlans)\.